KatekovAnton/MACS-docs/Guides/Scripting.md

 end
 ```
-See section [Using Complex Plan export feature](#Using-Complex-Plan-export-feature) for simplify unit cretions.

-### Match prepared
+### Match Prepared

 ---
 ```lua
 function testMatchLogic:onMatchPrepared(game, match)
 ```
-This function called when after everything is prepared to game.
+This function is being called when after everything is prepared to game.
 Here you can set last parameters that will be applied after applying initial upgrades, placement logic and so on.

 ```lua
 function testMatchLogic:onMatchPrepared(game, match)